Oscar Handlin: Immigration

 In 1947, he and his first wife Mary Flug Handlin published Commonwealth: A Study of the Role of Government in the American Economy: Massachusetts, 1774-1861, which revealed for the first time the importance of political action in the development of the US free enterprise system.

 By the late 1950s, Oscar Handlin was publishing a book nearly every year, covering the fields of civil rights, liberty, ethnicity, urban history, the history of education, foreign affairs, migration, biography, adolescence, even a book of poetry.
-Sometimes he wrote collaboratively with his first wife Mary Flug Handlin and, after her 1976 death, with his second wife Lilian Bombach Handlin, whom he married in 1977.
+Sometimes he wrote collaboratively with his first wife Mary Flug Handlin and, after her 1976 death, with his second wife Lilian Bombach, whom he married in 1977.

 In the 1960s, Handlin published 11 books, wrote a monthly column for The Atlantic Monthly, directed the Center for the Study of Liberty in America, helped manage a commercial television station in Boston, chaired a board that oversaw Fulbright Scholarship awards, all in addition to his teaching duties at Harvard.
 From 1979 to 1983 he was director of the Harvard University Library.
 He also edited a 42-volume collection of books on subjects relating to immigration and ethnicity, The American Immigration Collection (1969).
 During the next three decades, Handlin published 12 more books, many on the subject of liberty, and edited at least 20 biographies.
 He continued his work with immigrants with From the Outer World (1997), which collected the travel accounts of visitors to the United States from non-European countries.